devv-s/CDE/README.md

 # CDE (Custom Desktop Environment)

-This project aims to provide a pre-configured set of widgets with a window manager and provide a simple, decent looking desktop UI which is functional right out of box.
+This project aims to provide a pre-configured set of apps, widgets with a window manager and provide a simple, decent looking desktop UI which is functional right out of box.

 #### Target Audience
 This is for any person who is like the owner of this project/repo who is 'familiar' with linux, not an expert, not even a mediocre.
 Just a noob.